YanKolev/dataStructures/README.md

 The for of Loop
 This loop will loop over the entire array and for each adoration it will give us access to the current array element that we can specify-> in our case item it will log each element one by one.
 We can still use continue and break  keywords.

+Enhanced Object Literals and Optional chaining- introduced in ES6 with goal of simplifying/ cleaning up the language

+Optional Chaining
+S 2020- Optional chaining if certain property does not exist in the object then undefined is returned immediately:
+ex:
+console.log(restaurant.openingHours.mon?.open);

+Only if the property is before the question mark exist then it will be read, if not undefined it will be thrown

+Optional chaining operator that we almost all the time we use with the nullish coalescing operator so that we can do somethin in case that we can a results from the array or object taht we checking.